Connecting AI (MCP)¶

 "What project am I connected to?"

-Claude will use the get_project_info tool to confirm the connection and show project details.
+The agent will use the get_project_info tool to confirm the connection and show project details.

 See the MCP Tools Reference for a complete list of available tools.